dtyssen/minimax-h3-intel-arc-b580-cookbook/README.md

 ---

-*Cookbook based on the Nighthunter production rig (September 2026).
+*Cookbook based on the my rig (September 2026).
 Timings are wall-clock on that specific machine — treat them as an order of magnitude, not a guarantee for your host.*